 Public input on this project will be primarily gathered through the design consultant's project website: graves-ave-srts.com

-Please use the link above to visit the project website and take the Community Survey.
-This feedback will be very useful in developing conceptual designs to meet the community's needs.
+Please use the link above to visit the project website and provide feedback on the preliminary design.
+This feedback will be very useful in finalizing the details of the chosen design.

 There will be multiple opportunities for public input on this project.
-Currently, the project team is gathering citizen input through a public survey, which will be used to shape the conceptual design alternatives.
-Later on, the public will have opportunities to weigh-in on the conceptual designs, as well as the chosen design before it heads to construction.
+There have been input periods for an initial community survey as well as conceptual design options.
+Currently, the project team is gathering citizen input on the chosen preliminary design.
 Construction is currently targeted for the fall of 2021.